blepping/ComfyUI-bleh/README.md

 ### BlehSetSamplerPreset

-Allows associating a `SAMPLER` with a name in list of samplers so you can use a custom sampler in places that do not allow custom sampling - FaceDetailer for example.
+Allows associating a `SAMPLER` with a name in list of samplers (`bleh_preset_0`, etc) so you can use a custom sampler in places that do not allow custom sampling - FaceDetailer for example.
 You can adjust the number of presets by setting the environment variable `COMFYUI_BLEH_SAMPLER_PRESET_COUNT` - it defaults to 1 if unset.
+If set to 0, no sampler presets will be added to the list.

-This node needs to run before sampling with the preset starts - in takes a wildcard input with can be used to pass through something like the model or latent just to make sure the node runs before the sampler. **Note**: Since the input and outputs are wildcards, ComfyUI's normal type checking does not apply here - be sure you connect the output to something that expects the input.
-For example, if you connect a `MODEL` then ComfyUI will let you connect that to something expecting `LATENT` which won't work very well.
+This node needs to run before sampling with the preset begins - it takes a wildcard input with can be used to pass through something like the model or latent to make sure the node runs before sampling. **Note**: Since the input and outputs are wildcards, ComfyUI's normal type checking does not apply here - be sure you connect the output to something that supports the input type.
+For example, if you connect a `MODEL` to `any_input`, ComfyUI will let you connect that to something expecting `LATENT` which won't work very well.

-It's also possible to override the sigmas used for sampling - possibly to do stuff like using Restart sampling in nodes that don't currently allow you to pass in sigmas.
-This is an advanced option, if you don't know you need it then I suggest not connecting anything here. *Note*: If the sampler is adding noise then you likely will get poor results if the two sets of sigmas start at different values.
+It's also possible to override the sigmas used for sampling - possibly to do something like Restart sampling in nodes that don't currently allow you to pass in sigmas.
+This is an advanced option, if you don't know that you need it then I suggest not connecting anything here. *Note*: If the sampler is adding noise then you likely will get poor results if the two sets of sigmas start at different values.

 ### BlehRefinerAfter